akihikodaki/dts/test_plans/uni_pkt_test_plan.rst

 ==========================================

-This case checked that whether NVGRE tunnel packet can be normally detected by Fortville.
+This case checked that whether NVGRE tunnel packet can be normally detected by Intel® Ethernet 700 Series.
-Fortville did not distinguish GRE/Teredo/Vxlan packets, all those types will be displayed as GRENAT.
+Intel® Ethernet 700 Series did not distinguish GRE/Teredo/Vxlan packets, all those types will be displayed as GRENAT.

 Send IPv4+NVGRE fragment packet and verify inner and outer L2/L3/L4 corrected::